15th Army Group

 The 15th Army Group was an army group in World War II, composed of the British Eighth Army and initially the Seventh United States Army (1943), replaced by the Fifth United States Army (from January 1944), which apart from units from across the British Empire and United States, also had entire units from other allied countries/regions, including: one corps from Free France and one from Poland; one division from Brazil; multiple separate brigades of Italians and Greeks; plus support to, and from, local Italian partisans.
 It operated in the Italian Campaign from 1943 to 1945.

 History

+General Sir Bernard Montgomery in his staff car with General Sir Harold Alexander, commanding the 15th Army Group, and General Sir Alan Brooke, during an inspection of the headquarters of the 8th Indian Infantry Division, Italy, 15 December 1943.

 The 15th Army Group was activated in 1943 in Algiers, North Africa, to plan the invasion of Sicily, codenamed Operation Husky.
 Its main forces for this job were the Seventh United States Army, under Lieutenant General George Patton, and the British Eighth Army, under General Bernard Montgomery.
-Following the capture of Sicily, the army group became responsible for the invasion of mainland Italy for which the U.S. Seventh Army was replaced by the U.S. Fifth Army, under Lieutenant General Mark Clark.
+Following the capture of Sicily, the army group became responsible for the invasion of mainland Italy for which the U.S. Seventh Army was replaced by the U.S. Fifth Army, under Lieutenant General Mark W. Clark.
 In January 1944, the army group was re-designated successively Allied forces in Italy and then Allied Central Mediterranean Force.